 Getting a puppy can be one of the best things you have done in your life.
-It can bring happiness in a family and reduce the feeling of solitude, as well as help you find a buddy for life!
+It can bring happiness to a family, reduce the feeling of solitude, and help you find a buddy for life!

 Potty Training a Chihuahua Indoors.
 How do I do it?

-To understand how to best train your chihuahua is incredibly important to understand this breed’s personality traits and behavior characteristics.
+Understanding how to best train your chihuahua is essential to understanding this breed‘s personality traits and behavior characteristics.

 Many dog owners fail to inform themselves or gain this essential knowledge, and it is easy to commit mistakes when they try to potty train their dogs indoors.

-Chihuahuas are famous for having a strong character and disposition.
-They are among the most affectionate breeds of dogs and incredibly friendly with family members and kids.
+Chihuahuas are famous for having a solid character and disposition.
+They are among the most affectionate breeds of dogs and are incredibly friendly with family members and kids.
 They, however, need some time to adapt to strangers and are among some of the best guard dogs.

-Don’t forget that they are extremely loyal but, due to their small size, can easily feel threatened.
+Don’t forget that they are highly loyal but can quickly feel threatened due to their small size.

 Moreover, some physical characteristics can get in the way.
 Small dogs are more likely to be affected by incontinence or urine leaking.
-Understanding the fact that your dog might be sensitive or intimidated might help you to come up with an efficient potty training plan that will work.
+Understanding that your dog might be sensitive or intimidated might help you develop an efficient potty training plan that will work.

 The importance of potty training

-Potty training puppies is often overlooked by many dog owners.
-This is because often we think that the dog will naturally learn with time or he or she is just adapting to the new environment or situation.
+Many dog owners often overlook potty training puppies is often overlooked by many dog owners.
+This is because we often think that the dog will naturally learn with time or that they are just adapting to the new environment or situation.

-However, failing to house train your dog can lead to a general frustration of family members and discomfort for your dog.
-A dependable and trained puppy will be a better companion during your daily activities as well as in public spaces.
+However, failing to house train your dog can lead to the general frustration of family members and discomfort for your dog.
+A dependable and trained puppy will be a better companion during daily activities and public spaces.

-Moreover, you will be able to leave your home without worrying about your pet having “accidents” in your living room.
+Moreover, you can leave your home without worrying about your pet’s “accidents” in your living room.

-While it is considered easier to potty train your dog outdoors or in your garden, it can also be successfully done indoors, with some patience and commitment.
+While it is considered more accessible to potty train your dog outdoors or in your garden, it can also be successfully done indoors with some patience and commitment.

-It is important to address this issue immediately after adopting the puppy, as a dog’s bad habits are difficult to change in later times.
+It is essential to address this issue immediately after adopting the puppy, as a dog’s bad habits are difficult to change in later times.

-Understanding your chihuahua’s personality and needs, as well as having an efficient training plan in place, can make this process easier.
+Understanding your chihuahua’s personality and needs and having an efficient training plan can make this process easier.

 Tips for an efficient potty training plan

-There are a few steps that will help you potty training your chihuahua indoors in a limited time frame.
-However, you will need to train yourself in these techniques and perfect it with time.
+A few steps will help you potty train your chihuahua indoors for a limited time.
+However, you will need to prepare and perfect these techniques with time.
 Understanding what works and what doesn’t can take time and depends on how you and your pet address the issue.

 Understand your dog’s attitude

 We have already seen that chihuahuas have recognizable personality traits and characteristics.
-However, every dog is different, and you will need to examine his or her attitude during daily activities or around you or strangers.
+However, every dog is different, and you will need to examine their attitude during daily activities or around you or strangers.

 Take note of the different patterns and how your dog responds to feeding and bathroom times.
-This will give you an idea of when your dog needs to relieve him or herself and how often this normally happens.
+This will give you an idea of when your dog needs to relieve itself and how often this happens.

 Understand how your dog moves around the house

-Chihuahuas are incredibly intelligent, and they are able to understand what we are trying to teach them.
-They might already know that it is wrong for them to go to the bathroom in your living room, but they would be doing it anyway and hiding their misbehavior.
+Chihuahuas are incredibly intelligent, and they can understand what we are trying to teach them.
+They might already know that it is wrong to go to the bathroom in your living room, but they would be doing it anyway and hiding their misbehavior.

-Alternatively, they might be using the pile of fresh laundry as a pee pad as it smells strongly of a known odor (for example yours).
-This doesn’t mean that they are being mischievous, but just returning to familiar places where they feel comfortable.
+Alternatively, they might use the pile of fresh laundry as a pee pad as it smells strongly of a known odor (for example yours).
+This doesn’t mean they are being mischievous, just returning to familiar places where they feel comfortable.

-If you notice a consistently inappropriate behavior, this doesn’t necessarily mean that your dog is not well trained.
+If you notice consistently inappropriate behavior, this doesn’t necessarily mean your dog is not well trained.

 Smaller dogs are more prone to incontinence or after spaying accidents.
-Moreover, they can be suffering from urinary tracts, which can affect equally female and male dogs.
-It is more likely or girls due to physical characteristics, but do not exclude the possibility of your dog having a UTI if he’s a male.
+Moreover, they can suffer from urinary tracts, affecting female and male dogs equally.
+It is more likely for girls due to physical characteristics, but do not exclude the possibility of your dog having a UTI if he’s a male.

 Talking to your vet can help you recognize some underlying health issues.
-Once these are solved, you will find it easier to potty train your chihuahua.
+Once these are solved, you will find potty-train your chihuahua easier.

-Due to their small size, chihuahuas can get cold easily.
-Even if you have been training your puppy over summer with incredible results, winter can make you take a step back.
+Due to their small size, chihuahuas can get cold quickly.
+Even if you have been training your puppy over the summer with incredible results, winter can take you a step back.

 If these “accidents” are due to the cold weather, using pee pads indoors might help you limit the damage of this problem.

-Your dog will tend to return to the same spot that he or she has previously identified as a bathroom.
-Ultimately, keeping the pads consistently in the same place will help your pet recognize what is the right behavior to have indoors.
+Your dog will return to the same spot they previously identified as a bathroom.
+Keeping the pads in the same place will help your pet recognize the correct indoor behavior.

 Being extremely small in size, chihuahuas’ bladders and intestines have a smaller capacity compared to bigger dogs.
 This can affect how long they can wait until having to relieve themselves.

 If you have been training successfully another dog of different breeds, it doesn’t mean that those timings and exercises will work on your chihuahua.
-However, by designing training tasks using crates, you can help your puppy strengthen his or her muscles to help them hold their needs longer.
+However, by designing training tasks using crates, you can help your puppy strengthen their muscles to help them hold its needs longer.

 Unlike other dogs, chihuahuas are not the best communicators.
-They are able to make their owners understand when they are hungry or need attention but, especially puppies, tend to avoid communicating when they need to use the bathroom.
+They can make their owners understand when they are hungry or need attention, but puppies tend to avoid communicating when they need to use the bathroom.

-However, with the right potty training, they will be able to let you know by repeating an action that they found effective — for example, getting your attention to the door!
+However, with the proper potty training, they will be able to let you know by repeating an action that they found compelling — for example, getting your attention to the door!

 Steps to potty train your chihuahua indoors